dotnet/android/Documentation/guides/building-apps/build-properties.md

 [`System.Type.GetType(string)`](/dotnet/api/system.type.gettype#System_Type_GetType_System_String_).
 The most common values for this property are:

-- `Xamarin.Android.Net.AndroidClientHandler`: Use the Android Java APIs to perform network requests.
+- `Xamarin.Android.Net.AndroidMessageHandler`: Use the Android Java APIs to perform network requests.
 This allows accessing TLS 1.2 URLs when the underlying Android version supports TLS 1.2.
 Only Android 5.0 and later reliably provide TLS 1.2 support through Java.

-  This corresponds to the **Android** option in the Visual Studio property pages and the **AndroidClientHandler** option in the Visual Studio for Mac property pages.
+  This corresponds to the **Android** option in the Visual Studio property pages and the **AndroidMessageHandler** option in the Visual Studio for Mac property pages.

   The new project wizard selects this option for new projects when the